devops329/devops/instruction/jwtPizzaClient/jwtPizzaClient.md

 # JWT Pizza Client

+🔑 **Key points**

+- You need to fork the [jwt-pizza](https://github.com/devops329/jwt-pizza) repository.
+- Become intimately familiar with the JTW Pizza frontend code.
+- Many projects revolve around your manipulating this project.

+---

 ![JWT Pizza](jwtPizzaPhone.png)

 The _JWT Pizza application_ team has finally finished their work on the website and has given you access to the frontend application code so that you can start testing and deploying it.